-The Lodi Winegrape Commission is the first point of contact for questions and comments regarding the Lodi Rules program.
-There is also a wealth of information under the Lodi Rules tab at lodirules.com.
+The Lodi Winegrape Commission is your first point of contact for questions and comments regarding the LODI RULES program.
+There is a wealth of information under the LODI RULES tab at lodigrowers.com and also at lodirules.org.
 For further assistance, please contact: